Baud-lab/CoreQuantGen/README.md

 Nextflow pipeline to run variance decomposition analysis

 ## in nf-simulations/<br>
-Nextflow pipeline to run simlulations and then variance decomposition analysis
+Nextflow pipeline to run simlulations and then variance decomposition analysis<br>

+!NB: Figures related to analysis of CFW and HS mice can be found [here](https://github.com/Baud-lab/CFW_HS_mice)